krebcarl/CookieCache/README.md

 ## Other useful resources
-Reading List
+-Reading List
-Application Architechure
+-Application Architechure
-Implementing a new additional feature
+-Implementing a new additional feature

 ---
 *This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.*